Welcome to Year 6

 Maths: In maths Mrs Duffy will be finishing off her unit on place value and completing our end of unit assessment before moving on to a new unit called 'converting units'.
 With Mrs Anderson we will be working on long and short division.

 English: We are really enjoying our new text 'The Journey' in English.
-This week we will be looking at how to structure and write a balanced arguement.
+This week we will be looking at how to structure and write to inform.

 RE: In RE we will be focusing on preparing for our Harvest celebration and, as part of our year of being Pilgrims of Hope, we will be writing poems of Hope to share with our local community.
 Remember our Harvest Festival is Friday 26th September at 9.30am.
 Donations welcome.